veersheth/quarry/README.md

 # quarry

 - globalized app/shortcut launcher, written in tauri/svelte
+- currently developed focused on a hyprland/nixos setup
+    - therefore depends on wayland protocols like `wl-copy` and `cliphist`
 - currently aiming to fix _my_ gripes with already existing app launchers
 - lots of inspiration taken from [raycast](https://www.raycast.com/)
 - this is my first big project, so development might be slow. if you're smart i'd appreciate any feedback 😁